A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Preliminaries

 \end{thm}

-A \emph{forced lozenge} of a region $R$ is a lozenge contained in any tilings of $R$.
+A \emph{forced lozenge} of a region $R$ is a lozenge that is contained in every tiling of $R$.
 Assume that we removed several forced lozenges $\ell_1,\ell_2,\dotsc,\ell_n$ from the region $R$, and denote by $R'$ the resulting region.
 Then one clearly has

 where $wt(\ell_i)$ denotes the weight of the lozenge $\ell_i$.